University Accreditation, Program and Enrollment Information

 Degree Completion Program

-The Degree Completion Program allows working adults with prior college credit to complete their bachelor’s degree in organizational management, business administration or early childhood education.
-The program has educational centers in Fort Smith and Rogers, Arkansas.
-Classes are also held in locations throughout the Northwest Arkansas region.
+The Degree Completion Program allows working adults with prior college credit to complete their bachelor’s degree in organizational management, business administration (online), management accounting (online) and liberal arts (online).
+The program has educational centers in Fort Smith, Little Rock and Rogers, Ark.

-The graduate program allows working adults to complete their master’s degrees by attending classes in the evenings.
-JBU offers graduate programs in the areas of Business, Counseling, and Ministry.
-Classes are conveniently located in Rogers, Fort Smith, and Siloam Springs (counseling programs only).
+The Graduate School offers advanced degrees in professional disciplines through full-time or part-time enrollment.
+JBU offers graduate programs in the areas of Business, Counseling, Education and Design.
+Classes are offered in Rogers, Little Rock, Fort Smith, Siloam Springs and online, depending on the program.

 2016 Enrollment - Total - 2,686